Are you a certified organic producer, or looking to become one?

 Media Publicity for AOL Members

-If you are a certified organic operator and a member of Australian Organic Ltd (AOL), make sure you get in touch to discuss media publicity opportunities throughout Awareness Month and the rest of the year.
+If you are a certified organic operator and a licensee of the Bud certification logo or a member of Australian Organic Limited (AOL), make sure you get in touch to discuss media publicity opportunities throughout Awareness Month and the rest of the year.

 Join our Social Media Campaign

-Social media is one of the easiest ways to let consumers know about your business.
+Social media is one of the easiest ways to let customers know about your business.
 There are several ways you can join our social media Awareness Month campaign:

-- Use our AOAM Stickers in your Instagram stories – simply search for ‘Australian Organic’ when looking for Stickers
+- Use our AOAM Stickers in your Instagram and Snapchat stories – simply search for ‘AOAM’ when looking for Stickers

-- Use the #ChooseOrganic, #WhyOrganic and #AOAM2020 hashtags on your organic posts, and make sure to tag or mention @australianorganic
+- Use the hashtags #AOAM2021, #ChooseOrganic, #AustOrganic and #WhyOrganic on your organic posts, and make sure to tag or mention @budorganicclub

 Get Involved this September